How to

 to open the Hotkey dialog

-Mode 2, however once set up they can be used by Mode 1 too.
-As shown above,
+using Mode 2, however once set up they can be used by Mode 1 too.
+As shown

-WM Game must first start using the Start/Stop hotkey before initiating the
+above, WM Game must first start using the Start/Stop hotkey before

 Set up a Timeout and a file